vindarel/lisp-journey/content/blog/another-common-lisp-app-in-production.md

 A quick post to celebrate the birth of another Common Lisp application running in production©.
 This time, it is not open source, but I can describe it.

-It is used by bookshops in France and Belgium to upload there catalogue to online platforms.
+It is used by bookshops in France and Belgium to upload their catalogue to online platforms.
 And no, they don't know, and don't need to know, the language it is implemented in!